Updated: Jul 10, 2026, 11:31 PM GMT+0000

 America's Road Rules Confusion Index

-A monthly public data report showing where permit-test confusion clusters by state, topic, and rule category.
+A current 30-day public data report built from aggregate state-level practice-answer data, showing where permit-test confusion clusters by state, topic, and rule category.

 What the Confusion Score means

-The score is a 0-100 index based on a jurisdiction's highest miss-rate rule category and its next two weakest categories.
+The score is a 0-100 concentration index, not a grade.
+It uses a jurisdiction's highest wrong-answer category and its next two weakest categories.
 Higher scores mean learner mistakes are clustering around the same road-rule topics.
+For licensing-process friction, use the Permit Test Difficulty by State report.

 Find your state